McDonald-Dunn Research Forest Planning Process

 The OSU College of Forestry is developing a new management plan for the McDonald and Dunn Research Forests, which is anticipated to be ready for implementation in 2025.
 The new research forest plan will reflect the college’s diverse values, and will position the McDonald-Dunn Research Forest to be a model example of multiple value forest management.
 Management decisions and activities on the McDonald-Dunn Research Forest will be driven by research agendas, education and demonstration opportunities, and considerations of an inclusive balance of forest uses and values.
 The full intent of the research forests is described in the Vision, Mission, and Goals.

 The plan is being crafted with input from diverse voices.
 Two committees, comprised of 23 individuals total, have been providing input throughout the planning process.
-One group is of individuals external to the university with representation from Tribal natural resource managers, state and local agencies, NGOs, private industry, and forest neighbors, and another group has representation from 5 academic departments across OSU, providing expertise on all aspects of forest management.
+One group, the Stakeholder Advisory Committee (SAC) is made up of individuals external to the university with representation from Tribal natural resource managers, state and local agencies, NGOs, private industry, and forest neighbors, and another group, the Faculty Planning Committee (FPC), has representation from 5 academic departments across OSU, providing expertise on all aspects of forest management.
+Members of the Stakeholder Advisory Committee and Faculty Planning Committee

 Research forest staff are not members of the SAC or FPC, but are involved in discussions as needed, as technical resources.
 They serve in an ex-officio capacity.